Decoding the challenges of influencer marketing for luxury brands

 Paradoxically, TikTok trends are more advanced in the UK than in neighbouring Europe.
 The market was an early testing ground for TikTok Shop, which has become a flashpoint for influence campaigns with sales objectives since its launch late last year.

 “It works well for certain sectors and certain types of products, like beauty and cheaper fast fashion.
 Anything premium or luxury is very reluctant to be involved because of the format and the way it’s delivered.
-It’s just got that TV shopping feel.”
+It’s just got that TV shopping feel.” - Summer’s Joslin

 The excitement around TikTok is also resulting in the phenomenon of new, Generation Z creators on TikTok being able to drive better ROI than established, expert YouTube creators in big categories like skincare, comments CurrentBody’s Dorolti.

 “That just shows how the market has changed, with a lot of the consumers being younger and shopping through TikTok.
-Now, most of the revenue that we see [through promo codes and tracking links] is through our own direct influencers on TikTok,” comments Dorolti, who’s brand works with an average 200 influencers per month.
+Now, most of the revenue that we see [through promo codes and tracking links] is through our own direct influencers on TikTok,” comments Dorolti, whose brand works with an average of 200 influencers per month.

 As new platforms and technologies like AI disrupt the industry, the rapid pace of change that defines Influencer Marketing in the UK is only set to continue.